PHOTOS Interface in C++; Technical and Physics Documentation: Design

 \subsection{Classes and Responsibilities}

-The choice of splitting the source code into three main modules allows the separation of the {\tt FORTRAN} related code from the abstract C++ interface and the concrete implementation of the interface created for the appropriate event record.
+The choice of splitting the source code into three main modules allows the separation of the {\tt C} code of the numerical algorithm from the abstract {\tt C++} interface and the concrete implementation of the interface created for the appropriate event record.